Cars (film): Sequels

 The first sequel, titled Cars 2, was released on June 24, 2011.
-It was directed again by John Lasseter, who conceived its story while traveling worldwide to promote the first film.
+It was directed by John Lasseter, who conceived its story while traveling worldwide to promote the first film.
 In the sequel, Lightning McQueen and Mater head to Japan and Europe to compete in the World Grand Prix, but Mater becomes sidetracked with international espionage.

 The second sequel, titled Cars 3, was released on June 16, 2017.
-Directed by Brian Fee, the film focuses on Lightning McQueen, now a veteran racer, who after being overshadowed by a new generation of racecars, gets help from Cruz Ramirez, a young performance coupe, to instruct him for the increasingly high-tech world and defeat his new rival Jackson Storm.
+Directed by Brian Fee, the film focuses on Lightning McQueen, now a veteran racer who, after being overshadowed by a new generation of racecars, receives help from Cruz Ramirez, a young performance coupe, to instruct him in the increasingly high-tech world and defeat his new rival Jackson Storm.

 Spin-offs

 An animated feature film spin-off called Planes, produced by DisneyToon Studios, was released on August 9, 2013.
 A sequel to Planes, titled Planes: Fire & Rescue, was released on July 18, 2014.